maxime-tournier/maxime-tournier.github.com/notes/cps.md

 $$\app{\lambda \kappa.\app{\kappa}{x}}{k}$$ to $$\app{k}{x}$$ during
 translation.

-To do so, the conversion function needs to return *static* abstractions instead of just CPS terms: these static abstractions will produce the terms given a static continuation $$\kappa$$.
+To do so, the conversion function needs to return *static* abstractions instead of CPS terms: these static abstractions will produce the terms given a static continuation $$\kappa$$.
 The conversion function type thus becomes:

 > `cps : expr -> (expr -> expr) -> expr`